 Sofiane joined Watsi on July 16th, 2020.
-Two months ago, Sofiane became the 5974th member to automatically support a new Watsi patient every month.
-Since then, 498 more people have become monthly donors!
-Sofiane's most recent donation supported Daniel, a newborn baby from Tanzania, to fund hydrocephalus treatment.
+One year ago, Sofiane joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sofiane's most recent donation supported Taw, a gardener and teacher from Thailand, to fund a fracture repair surgery.